 Race ten took place at Leguna Seca for another two hour and 40 minute race with the #912 Porsche 911 taking the victory and the two Corvette’s taking second and third with the #3 C8.R finishing ahead of the #4 C8.R.

 The final race of the 2020 season would be the 12 Hours of Sebring postponed from February to November.
 Corvette Racing failed to finish on the podium breaking a nine race top three streak with the #3 C8.R finishing in fifth and the #4 C8.R finishing in sixth.
-Despite the disappointing result at Sebring Corvette Racing would secure the manufacturers championship and the drivers championship proving the most dominate debut season for a new Corvette under Corvette Racing since 2005 with the C6.R GT1.
+Despite the disappointing result at Sebring Corvette Racing would secure the GTLM manufacturers championship making for on of the most dominate debut season for a Corvette under the Corvette Racing banner since the Chevrolet Corvette C6.R in 2005.
+Jordan Taylor and Antonio Garcia would secure the GTLM Drivers Championship thanks to five GTLM class wins and an impressive combined eight GTLM podiums out of 11 races throughout the 2020 season.

 |Model:||2020 Chevrolet Corvette C8.R|